Rural Homes

 Problems include 92% of external insulation showing water ingress risk and mould, and 6% presenting immediate health and safety risks.
 Remediation costs range £5,000-£18,000+ per property.

 Root causes include poor installation quality, inadequate surveys, inappropriate materials, insufficient ventilation, and weak oversight.
-These failures underscore that one-size-fits-all approaches catastrophically damage traditional buildings requiring specialized understanding.
+These failures show that one-size-fits-all approaches are dangerous for traditional buildings that require specialized understanding.

 Stone Construction Principles